Skip to main content

 • By Road View

 • Great Ormond Street Hospital (GOSH) is located in central London within the congestion zone.
-The hospital encourage, where possible, that visitors travel by walking or taking public transport to minimise air pollution and help the patients to breathe better.
+The hospital encourages, where possible, that visitors travel by walking or taking public transport.

 • By Bus View